fikrifirmanf/Football-Standings-API/README.md

 # Documentation

-This is a Restful API about football standings, created using **NodeJS** using data on the website <https://www.theguardian.com>.
+This is a Restful API about football standings created using **NodeJS**.
+Data source <https://www.theguardian.com>.

 ## Demo